iam-ismaeel/Mern-stack-app-CI-CD/README.md

  this.

 for the purpose of our project,we will use ansible playbook;
+- for the CI-processes and steps as explained by aditya In this section,we will explain the continuous integration processes(CI) Table of content
+1. Create four AWS EC2 instances with terraform.
+2. Configure the instances with the appropriate servers with the aid ansible playbooks.
+ i.
+VM 1 for Jenkins_master
+ ii.
+VM 2 for Sonarqube
+ iii.
+VM 3 for Nexus
+ iv.
+VM 4 for Jenkins-slave
+3. Sign into each server via web browser.
+4. Go to jenkins,install the needed plugins and configure them.

 to install jenkins in the jenkins server,nexus and sonarqube. to start,write the playbooks for each of the EC2 host machines(servers) below are the playbooks for each of the servers.